spanner/coca/README.md

       devise :cocable
     end

-Declaring the class `:cocable` will cause both email/password combinations and authentication tokens to be passed up the chain when they are submitted here.
-This can be combined with other strategies:

-    class User < ActiveRecord::Base
-      devise :database_authenticatable,
-             :token_authenticatable,
-             :cocable
-    end

-In this case credentials will only be passed up the chain as a last resort after local matches have failed.

-Note that the `:cocable` strategy will always try to match on an auth_token even if you don't also declare the model `:token_authenticatable`.
+The `:cocable` strategy will try token authentication and database authentication before it delegates to a master, so you don't need to declare those but you do have to support them in the database.

-In all these cases it is assumed that the upstream resources have the same names as here.
-This allows us to support parallel authentication streams, for people who don't like things to be easy.

 ### Authenticating in the master

-The syntax is the same, but here it matters which other strategies you apply because it is up to devise to authenticate against the supplied credentials.
+The syntax is the same as delegation, since we may also be passing auth up the chain.
+Here it matters which other strategies you apply because it is up to devise to authenticate against the supplied credentials.
+They would normally include at least database_authenticatable and token_authenticatable.

     class User < ActiveRecord::Base
       devise :database_authenticatable,